ytanay/thinglang/README.md

 # thinglang
 [![Build Status](https://travis-ci.org/ytanay/thinglang.svg?branch=master)](https://travis-ci.org/ytanay/thinglang)

-Thinglang is a simple Python-like language I'm toying around with to get some experience on how a parser/compiler pair might be written using a high level language (surprise - the high level language I've chosen is Python!)
+Thinglang is a Python-inspired language I'm toying around with to get some experience on how a parser/compiler pair might be written using a high level language (surprise - the high level language I've chosen is Python!)

 The syntax is modeled as something that might be explainable to an elementary school student reasonably easily.
 Hello World looks like this:
 ```cs